Skip to content

 Spending your days indoors limits vitamin D, but it’s not the only cause of low levels.

-Liver and kidney dysfunctions compromise the conversion of cholecalciferol to active vitamin D. Also, certain medications like statins, and plant compounds interfere with absorption of vitamin D.
+Liver and kidney dysfunctions compromise the conversion of cholecalciferol to active vitamin D. Also, certain medications like statins and plant compounds interfere with the absorption of vitamin D.

 The Flu

 A British doctor named R. Edgar Hope-Simpson was the first to connect low vitamin D and the flu.
-He observed that in both hemispheres, cases of the flu rise in late fall and early winter, which is the same time period where vitamin D levels drop from their summertime high.
-His observations were correct.
+He observed that in both hemispheres, cases of the flu rise in late fall and early winter, which is when vitamin D levels drop from their summertime high.

 In one study, supplementing with 2,000 IU of cholecalciferol has been shown to lessen the occurrence of cold and flu symptoms.

-In another study, children in Japan took 1,200 IU of cholecalciferol or a placebo from December 2008 through March 2009.
-At the end of the study, 18.6% of the placebo group and 10.8% of the vitamin D group got the flu.
-That’s a 42% reduction, using an amount that still isn’t enough to reach optimal vitamin D levels in most people.
+In another study, children in Japan took either 1,200 IU of cholecalciferol or a placebo from December 2008 through March 2009.
+At the end of the study, 18.6 percent of the placebo group and 10.8 percent of the vitamin D group got the flu.
+That’s a 42 percent reduction using an amount that still isn’t enough to reach optimal vitamin D levels in most people.

 Insulin Resistance and Diabetes